bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 To use a different workspace:

 1. Go to the **Diagram** menu and choose **Switch workspace...**.
-2. A popup shows the path of the workspace you are currently using.
+2. A pop up window shows the path of the workspace you are currently using.
-3. In the popup, specify the path of the workspace you want to use.
+3. In the pop up window, specify the path of the workspace you want to use.
 If the new workspace does not exist, you are asked whether you want to create it.
 4. Click **_OK_**.
 5. The workspace switch is applied the next time Bonita Studio starts.
-Click **_OK_** in the popup to restart Studio, or **_Cancel_** to continue in your current session.
+Click **_OK_** in the pop up window to restart the studio, or **_Cancel_** to continue in your current session.

 ### Create a local repository